secrettoad/divina/README.md

   [interpretation]: https://github.com/secrettoad/divina

 ## Roadmap
-Improvements slated for next and beta release are:
+Current development priorities and improvements slated for next and beta release are:

   - Addition of automated experiment summaries as persisted artifacts enabling ease of consumption and increased transparency into the forecasts and models divina produces.
   - Improvement of the core model's performance, with the addition of attention mechanisms and the ability to adapt to signals with dynamic mean and variance.